bukharyi/ROS_2_DEV_MANAGER/README.md

 Please use the template given if you are creating a new project.

 # Future Plan
+1. Add Docker support.
-1. Automatic project creation using template.
-(For now read tutorial 3A)
+2. Automatic project creation using template.
+(For now read tutorial 3A).
-2. Automatic install and integration of Gazebo Sim.
+3. Automatic install and integration of Gazebo Sim.

 # SUPPORT! :D
  Love this project?
 Consider buying me a coffee to fuel more late-night coding sessions!
 Your support helps keep the innovation going. 🙌